CyberFlameGO/svnpython/Doc/reference/datamodel.rst

-  In the current implementation, the built-in numeric types :class:`int`, :class:`long` and :class:`float` do not use coercion; the type :class:`complex` however does use coercion for binary operators and rich comparisons, despite the above rules.
+  In the current implementation, the built-in numeric types :class:`int`, :class:`long` and :class:`float` do not use coercion; the type :class:`complex` however does use it.
 The difference can become apparent when subclassing these types.
 Over time, the type :class:`complex` may be fixed to avoid coercion.
   All these types implement a :meth:`__coerce__` method, for use by the built-in :func:`coerce` function.